martel-innovate/deep-log-inspection/doc/quickstart.md

 Quick Start
 -----------

 To get the Deep Log Inspection system running, you can use [Docker Engine][1] in [Swarm mode][2].
+In order for Elasticsearch to boot correctly, user limits must be set via [Docker configuration](../log-server/config/docker.service).

 Let `deeplog` be the name of the stack where we deploy all services to, then:

     docker stack deploy -c docker-compose.yml deeplog